Stunning British seaside villages & towns

 Besides this interesting historical fact, you can find varied accommodation on the island.
 Whether you prefer to book a guesthouse, a hotel or stay in a seaside cottage, the choice is entirely yours.
 The island is easily accessible by boat.
 Sometimes, you might even be able to walk from Bryher to another town called Tresco if the tide is low enough.
 What’s best, the island has a shop, a café and a bar, so there is no need to worry about getting bored.
 Nothing beats a coffee with a lovely view.

 All in all, I highly recommend visiting Bryher and experiencing the impeccable scenery only found on the Isles of Scilly.
-To learn more about my experiences at Bryher, check out my travel review on my food and travel blog here.

 20. Newquay, Wales